 You can also use a Mortgage Payment Calculator to see what your mortgage payments will look like under different mortgage scenarios.
 This can help you confirm the type of mortgage that is suitable for your budget.

-CMHC Mortgage Loan insurance protects your lender in case you fail to pay them back.
-Mortgage Loan Insurance premiums are calculated as a percentage of the loan amount and are based on the amount of equity you have.
+CMHC mortgage default insurance protects your lender in the event you fail to make your scheduled mortgage payments.
+Mortgage loan insurance premiums are calculated as a percentage of the loan amount and are based on the amount of equity you have.

-A home purchase with a 20% or more down payment is known as a low-ratio mortgage, which implies a lower risk for the mortgage lender.
+A home purchased with a 20%+ down payment is known as a low-ratio or "conventional mortgage," which typically involves less risk for the mortgage lender.
 Other things equal, the more equity you have in your home, the less likely you are to default on the mortgage and the lower the lender’s losses if you do.

-CMHC Mortgage Loan insured mortgage rates are typically lower than uninsured rates.
-This is because the lender has government-backed default insurance to protect it, if you don’t make your payments on time.
+CMHC insured mortgage rates are typically lower than uninsured rates.
+This is because the lender has government-backed default insurance to protect it if you don’t make your payments on time.

-Learn the differences between and open and closed mortgages.
+Learn the difference between open and closed mortgages.

 The vast majority of mortgages are closed.
-A closed mortgage has a prepayment penalty if you try to pay a bigger amount than the allotted annual prepayment privilege before the mortgage term ends.
+A closed mortgage has a prepayment penalty if you try to break your mortgage before the end of the term, or try to pay back more than the allotted amount as per your annual prepayment privileges.

 Closed mortgages typically allow you the option of paying extra.
-For example, most allow up to a 5-25% lump-sum prepayment privilege annually, with no penalty.
+For example, most allow up to a 5-20% lump-sum payment annually with no penalty.
 On top of that, most allow you to make accelerated payments of some kind, like accelerated bi-weekly payments instead of monthly.
 Each lender sets their own prepayment terms and conditions.

 Closed mortgages can have comparatively lower rates that are fixed throughout the term.
-If you think you will pay off your mortgage before the term ends and you choose a closed, fixed mortgage, be prepared to pay a prepayment penalty when you do so.
+If you think you will pay off your mortgage before the term ends and you choose a closed fixed mortgage, be prepared to pay a prepayment penalty.

-An open mortgage is flexible, as it allows you to repay the total mortgage amount any time, without a prepayment penalty.
-Most open mortgage rates are variable.
-They are always higher than a closed mortgage rate of the same term.
-For some people, however, higher open mortgage rates are a small price to pay for the prepayment flexibility.
+An open mortgage is flexible, as it allows you to repay up to the total mortgage amount at any time, without a prepayment penalty.
+Open mortgage rates are always higher than a closed mortgage rate of the same term due to the prepayment flexibility.

 Learn more about choosing between an open or closed mortgage.